Bug experts dismiss worry about US ‘murder hornets’ as hype

 Looney has a message for Americans: These hornets are not coming to get you.
 “The number of people who are stung and have to seek medical attention is incredibly small,” he said in an interview.

-While its nickname exaggerates the human health threat, experts said this hornet is especially big - two inches long,- so it does carry more and stronger toxin.
+While its nickname exaggerates the human health threat, experts said this hornet is especially big - two inches long - so it does carry more and stronger toxin.

 “It’s a really nasty sting for humans,” said University of Georgia bee expert Keith Delaplane.
-“It’s like the Africanized bee… A dozen (stings) you are OK; 100 not so much.”
+“It’s like the Africanized bee … A dozen (stings) you are OK; 100 not so much.”

 University of Illinois entomologist May Berenbaum said of the worry: “People are afraid of the wrong thing.
 The scariest insect out there are mosquitoes.
 People don’t think twice about them.
 If anyone’s a murder insect, it would be a mosquito.”